 Her book of business includes NY and CT community-based organizations, CT public and private schools, regional and international universities, and start-up to 1M revenue generating women-owned businesses throughout CT, NY, and RI.
 Her practice was awarded a 2016-2017 Diversity in Business Champion under the direction of the Fairfield County Business Journal (CT) and the Westchester County Business Journal (NY) for Michelle’s socially conscious leadership, ongoing commitment to personal and professional development, and impact in business in CT and NY.
 Junior Achievement of New York, Inc. honored her as the Community Partner of the year in 2010.

 Her works have been recognized in the media and numerous publications, including in the Fairfield County Business Journal, CPTV/PBS’ Unlearning: Breaking Bias.
 Building Community. documentary, CT News 12’s Our Lives by Gwen Edwards, and CT’s WPKN Radio 89.5 FM radio.
-She continues to serve as a Connecticut Social Justice Educator and Facilitation Consultant for the National Conference of Community and Justice (NCCJ), an Affiliate School Consultant & Trainer for the CT After School Network, and an Academic & Executive Functioning Coach for New Frontiers in Learning.
+She continues to serve as a Connecticut Social Justice Educator and Facilitation Consultant for the National Conference of Community and Justice (NCCJ), an Academic & Executive Functioning Coach for New Frontiers in Learning, and a Mentor for the Fordham Mentoring Program.

 Michelle earned a bachelor’s degree in Legal and Policy Studies from Fordham University, where she also received an Executive Education Certificate from Fordham’s Gabelli School of Business and Graduate School of Social Service’s Center for Nonprofit Leaders.
 In 2015, she was selected to attend a Harvard Advanced Leadership Institute symposium for Harvard Fellows, established, and emerging leaders of regional non-profits, cause-advancing organizations, public and government organizations.